 With Regards to Financial Consequences

 Winterfest at the Brooklyn Museum was supposed to be a jolly holiday extravaganza for families.
-It was set to generate more than $15 million in economic benefits to the City of Brooklyn.
+It was set to generate significant economic benefits to the City of Brooklyn.
 Instead it ended up being a huge disappointment and financial loss to the city, families and the investors.

 The negative media drumbeat spooked the public and directly impacted the visitation number from the projected 300,000 to 67,000.
-This translated into significant financial loss to vendors and costing an economic opportunity of $45 million to the City of Brooklyn over three years.
+This translated into significant financial loss to vendors and costing an economic opportunity of $28 million to the City of Brooklyn every year over three years.

 Winterfest had announced that it would not be back in Brooklyn after suffering $550,000 loss to private investors.